tooljump/tooljump/docs/docs/security.md

 4. **Production Security** - Deployment and operational security

 :::warning
-The security practices described here assume you are running an official, supported version of Tooljump downloaded from the official repository.
-Modifying Tooljump or obtaining modified copies may compromise security.
+The security practices described here assume you are running an official, supported version of ToolJump downloaded from the official repository.
+Modifying ToolJump or obtaining modified copies may compromise security.
 :::

 :::tip
-Beyond the specific security features and recommendations provided for Tooljump, it is essential to maintain strong general security hygiene, just as you would for any other services or infrastructure in your organization.
+Beyond the specific security features and recommendations provided for ToolJump, it is essential to maintain strong general security hygiene, just as you would for any other services or infrastructure in your organization.
 This includes practices such as keeping all systems and dependencies up to date, enforcing strong authentication and access controls, regularly monitoring for vulnerabilities, performing security reviews, and following your company's established security policies and incident response procedures.
-Adhering to these broader security best practices helps ensure that Tooljump remains a secure component within your overall technology environment.
+Adhering to these broader security best practices helps ensure that ToolJump remains a secure component within your overall technology environment.

 :::